codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 ### Installing the Codefresh CLI

 Install the Codefresh CLI using the option that best suits you: `curl`, `brew`, or standard download.
-If you are not sure which OS to select for `curl`, simply select one, and we automatically identify and select the right OS for CLI installation.
+If you are not sure which OS to select for `curl`, simply select one, and Codefresh automatically identifies and selects the right OS for CLI installation.

-### Innstalling the hybrid runtime
+### Installing the hybrid runtime

 1. Do one of the following:

-  * If this is your first Codefresh installation, in the Welcome page, select **+ Install Runtime**.
+  * If this is your first hybrid runtime installation, in the Welcome page, select **+ Install Runtime**.
-  * If you have a provisioned hybrid runtime, to provision additional runtimes, in the Codefresh UI, go to [**Runtimes**](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}, and select **+ Add Runtimes**.
+  * If you have provisioned a hybrid runtime, to provision additional runtimes, in the Codefresh UI, go to [**Runtimes**](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}, and select **+ Add Runtimes**.
 1. Run:
   * CLI wizard: Run `cf runtime install`, and follow the prompts to enter the required values.
   * Silent install: Pass the required flags in the install command:
     `cf runtime install <runtime-name> --repo <git-repo> --git-token <git-token> --silent`